Skip to main content

 CURE-ND (France, Germany, Belgium and United Kingdom)

-Indian Institute of Technology - Delhi (IITD), India
+Indian Institute of Technology - Delhi (IITD) (India)

-Paris Brain Institute and Sorbonne University collaborate with the Indian Institute of Technology - Delhi within the framework of the Franco-Indian Campus on "Integrated Health" involving the mobility of postgraduate students as well as research exchanges in various disciplines related to neurosciences.
+Paris Brain Institute and Sorbonne University collaborate with the Indian Institute of Technology - Delhi within the framework of the Franco-Indian Campus on "Integrated Health" involving the mobility of postgraduate students as well as research exchanges in various disciplines related to the neurosciences.

 NEURO - Montreal Brain Institute (Canada)